 14th March: The Monitoring and Registration Committee formally register the Skin Group’s satellite editorial base, based in France, which is led by Professor Olivier Chosidow and Dr Laurence Le Cleach, with the main objectives being to promote Evidence Based Medicine and to introduce Cochrane to French-speaking dermatological communities.

 5th February: The CSG, in collaboration with the Test Evaluation Research Group in Birmingham, wins funding for a UK programme of systematic reviews on the diagnosis and staging of skin cancer from the NIHR.
 The aim of the programme is to extensively investigate available resources and literature in order to produce definitive reviews on both the diagnosis and staging of melanoma and keratinocyte skin cancers (basal cell and cutaneous squamous cell carcinomas, also termed 'non-melanoma' skin cancers).
-A suite of around 22 diagnostic test reviews on skin cancer (a Health of the Nation target), which will also inform National Institute for Health and Care Excellence (NICE) guidance, will be published by the end of the programme.
+A suite of around 22 diagnostic test reviews on skin cancer (a Health of the Nation target), which will also inform National Institute for Health and Care Excellence (NICE) guidance, will be published by the end of the programme in 2017.

 Helen Scott joins the team working at the editorial base to assist with the programme.